MatthewRDangle/jsutils/README.md

 A group of useful javascript functions to make a developers job easier.

 ## Status
 This project is an open source public repository that is actively developed by Matthew R. Dangle.
-Everyone is free to download and install JSutils for personal or commerical use.
+Everyone is free to download and install JSutils for personal or commercial use.

 ## Releases
 JSutils is released as an as is utility library, there is no plan for any official release.